strmprivacy/docs/docs/03-quickstart/04-data-contracts/01-simple-schema.md

 - `SessionId` is the `keyField`, the attribute that ties events together.
-- `UserName` is a PII field, level 1
+- `UserName` is a PII field, purpose 1

 :::important
 These names currently are the [`avroName`](#name-and-avroname)s, not the names in the simple